nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 18.md

 Sorry.
 Oh, no. I wasn't gonna get there.
 Yeah.
 The acoustics in here are amazing.

 But other than just having the best the best natural amplifier that you could possibly ever want, nothing of note specifically happens.
 K. And Okay.
-Samir does not notice any additional magic.
+Simear does not notice any additional magic.
 Okay.

 Right?
 K. Yeah.
 I mean, like, pop out and assuming we are looking to explore a little bit more.
 Okay.